9 Steps to Create a Virtual Summit: 7,827 Subscribers and 55 Interviews -- in 60 Days

 After adding some more dream speakers like Tony Robbins, Tim Ferriss, Grant Cardone, Eric Ries, Chase Jarvis, and Guy Kawasaki with massive audiences to the top tier on our outreach list, we moved on to the next group of people who we thought should be realistic to land—yet still have very well-established brands in the sales and startup worlds.

-That’s when we got into a group of people who ended up being much more likely to say yes.
+That’s when we got into a group of people who were much more likely to say yes.
 Many of the people in this group were established bestselling authors, successful startup founders, up-and-coming keynote speakers, and most importantly—people we tended to have at least a loose connection to.

 Inside Sales Summit speakers like Jill Konrath, Neil Patel, Aaron Ross, Trish Bertuzzi, Max Altschuler, Michele Romanow, and Neil Rackham were all in this realistic top tier of speakers we had in mind.